nvdnkpr/modplug/README.md

 ### v0.5 · *2011-09-??*

-* removed jsLint comments
+* removed JSLint comments, will pass with: --browser --confusion --predef jQuery --white
 * minor changes in demo
+* removed `release` folder

 ### v0.4 · *2011-08-25*

-* refactored to make it more accepted by jsLint
+* refactored to make it more accepted by JSLint
 * better compression